dTsitsigkos/two-layer/README.md

 # Two-layer Space-oriented Partitioning for Non-point Data

-Source code for the paper 'A Two-Layer Partitioning for Non-Point Spatial Data' from the 37th International Conference on Data Engineering (ICDE) 2021, and the paper 'Two-Layer Space-Oriented Partitioning for Non-Point Data' from IEEE Transactions on Knowledge and Data Engineering (TKDE) 2024.
+Source code for the paper "A Two-Layer Partitioning for Non-Point Spatial Data" from the 37th International Conference on Data Engineering (ICDE) 2021, and the paper "Two-Layer Space-Oriented Partitioning for Non-Point Data" from IEEE Transactions on Knowledge and Data Engineering (TKDE) 2024.

 ### Dependencies
 - g++/gcc